nurpeiis/Arabic-DID/README.md

 ## Training idea:
 1. Use particular separate levels to have ripple carrying effect
 2. Salameh + then gradually add data
+3. For Salameh use your hierarchical labels that you created to evaluate in different levels
-3. for every input repeat the sequence twice or n number of times to see how it affects the signal
+4. for every input repeat the sequence twice or n number of times to see how it affects the signal !!!

 ## Evaluation:
 - Evaluate at country & region level, i.e. even if city level increases by 0.3%, there might be larger increase at higher levels